top of page

 Weather Blogs

-When Marginal Isn’t Minor: Understanding Severe Weather Risk for Emergency Managers
+Understanding Severe Weather Outlooks: A Guide for Emergency Managers

-For emergency managers, interpreting severe weather outlooks requires more than simply looking at the risk category.
-While the outlooks issued by the Storm Prediction Center are a valuable planning tool, they represent probabilities, not guarantees.
+The Importance of Interpreting Weather Outlooks For emergency managers, interpreting severe weather outlooks requires more than simply looking at the risk category.
+The outlooks issued by the Storm Prediction Center are valuable planning tools, but they represent probabilities, not guarantees.
 Even a low-end outlook can still produce significant impacts when the right atmospheric ingredients come together.
-The recent tornado event in Michigan serves as a strong reminder that severe weather risk categories describe likel
+The recent tornado event in Michigan serves as a strong reminder that

 jembusse